 Overbought and oversold conditions should serve as alerts for further analysis.
 Overbought levels should be confirmed with chart resistance.
 Chartists can also look for bearish patterns to reinforce reversal potential at overbought levels.
 Similarly, oversold levels should be confirmed with chart support.
 Chartist can also look for bullish patterns to reinforce reversal potential at oversold levels.

 Moving Average Envelopes can be found in SharpCharts as a price overlay.
 As with a moving average, the envelopes should be shown on top of a price plot.
 Upon selecting the indicator from the dropdown box, the default setting will appear in the parameters window (20,2.5).
-“MA Envelopes” are based on a simple moving average.
+“SMA Envelopes” are based on a simple moving average.
 “EMA Envelopes” are based on an exponential moving average.
 The first number (20) sets the periods for the moving average.
 The second number (2.5) sets the percentage offset.
 Users can change the parameters to suit their charting needs.
-The corresponding moving average can be added as separate overlay.
-Click here for a live example.
+The corresponding moving average can be added as a separate overlay, as in the example chart above.

 This scan looks for stocks that broke above their upper exponential Moving Average Envelope (50,10) twenty days ago to affirm or establish an uptrend.
 The current 10-period CCI is below -100 to indicate a short-term oversold condition.